rrybarczyk/alejandro-lessons/README.md

-# Pythons Lessons for Alejandro <3
+# NukeX Python Lessons for Alejandro <3

+- `lesson-0-create-nodes` - how to create a basic node in NukeX